-From the start, you will notice major changes from the original and this being graphics.
-The game is truly one of the most beautiful of the decade capturing the Italian Renoconce era with all of its amazing architecture, historic figures, and language along with the social classes of the time, but before we talk more about beauty let’s talk game play.
+From the start, you will notice major changes from the original, and this is graphics.
+The game is truly one of the most beautiful of the decade capturing the Italian Renoconce era with all of its amazing architecture, historic figures, and language along with the social classes of the time, but before we talk more about beauty let’s talk gameplay.

-As everyone recalls the first game was very repetitive and pretty bare bones so expect Assassin’s Creed II to have tons of things to do.
-Not only are there more side missions, but there is more scripted story driven missions and playing a Desmond isn’t so boring.
+As everyone recalls the first game was very repetitive and pretty bare-bones so expect Assassin’s Creed II to have tons of things to do.
+Not only are there more side missions, but there are more scripted story-driven missions and playing a Desmond isn’t so boring.
 You actually go to a different location with Desmond and even fight with him…just a hint without spoiling anything.
-You have your Messenger, beat up, and race events from the previous game, but gone are the “helping citizen” events.
-You have tons more variations from raiding assassin tombs (interior Tomb Raider style levels), to Templar Lairs, races on horseback, assassination contracts, finding codex pages to upgrade your health, chasing down people stealing your money, chasing down messengers, solving glyph puzzles, finding statuettes, restoring your uncles villa, more viewpoints and the list goes on.
-Yeah, there is more variety and because there are so much to do, and so many ways to do them you really never get bored because I never did.
+You have your Messenger, beat-up, and race events from the previous game, but gone are the “helping citizen” events.
+You have tons more variations from raiding assassin tombs (interior Tomb Raider style levels) to Templar Lairs, races on horseback, assassination contracts, finding codex pages to upgrade your health, chasing down people stealing your money, chasing down messengers, solving glyph puzzles, finding statuettes, restoring your uncles villa, more viewpoints and the list goes on.
+Yeah, there is more variety, and because there is so much to do, and so many ways to do them you really never get bored because I never did.

 You can do ten side missions then three main missions then fast travel back to your uncle Mario’s villa to upgrade the city to get more income for you to spend, then go find some feathers for your mother in mourning, then maybe get some Codex pages.